 1. Chisel – There are many types of chisels that have different uses.
 They can be used for carving out wood to make designs, dovetail joints, as well as tongue and groove joints.
 Some common ways you may have seen them in action are for notching out the door hinges, squaring off circular saw cuts, and to finish off the cuts of a dovetail joint.

 2. Vice Grips/Clamps – Vice grips and clamps are different tools but have the same overall purpose, they hold your material together and in place.
-In many woodworking projects, you will need to join two pieces of wood.
+In many of the more advanced woodworking projects, you will need to join two pieces of wood.
 These tools help you hold the material in place while you screw them together and keep pressure on them while the glue dries.
-The different types are a table top vice grips, C-clamps, Bar Clamps, and a Hand Screw Clamp to name a few.
+The different types are a tabletop vice grips, C-clamps, Bar Clamps, and a Hand Screw Clamp to name a few.

 3. Squares – With any woodworking project, having a straight edge and squared corners is important for the foundation of your project.
 It just so happens there is a tool out there to assist in making those important first steps in the assembly of the project.
 The square comes in many forms with many uses.
 Some of the basic types of squares are a Speed Square, T-Square, and a Combination Square.
 These tools are fairly basic to use but have a very important role in saving you many headaches as you move further along in your project.